The Chemistry Learning Center is located in room 208 of the Chemical Sciences and

 Use the TimeSlot scheduling tool to meet with a CLC coach 1:1.
 We recommend making a recurring appointment, this will allow you to work with the same coach each week and build a good working relationship with your coach.
 We also offer one-time appointments, allowing you to meet with a coach as needed.
 You can make as many one-time appointments as you need.
 If you choose a virtual appointment, your coach will email you information about how to join via Zoom or Hangouts.

 If you have quick questions and would prefer not to schedule a full 30-minute appointment, walk-in coaches will be available every hour that the CLC is open (see box on right).
-To take advantage of drop-in services, simply click the link below to join the Zoom room.
+To take advantage of drop-in services, simply come into the Chemistry Learning Center any time we're open and tell a coach on duty that you are there with walk-in questions.
+Services will be rendered on a first-come first-serve basis.

 Please note, during periods of high volume, it could take a while for a coach to get to you, therefore for best service, we highly recommend that you make a one-time appointment to meet with a coach at your convenience.